1

 How much do community corrections jobs pay per hour?

-As of Jul 7, 2026, the average hourly pay for community corrections in the United States is $30.93, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average hourly pay for community corrections in the United States is $30.93, according to ZipRecruiter salary data.
 Most workers in this role earn between $21.15 and $36.30 per hour, depending on experience, location, and employer.

-What are community corrections?
+What is community corrections?

 Community corrections refer to a range of supervised programs and services that allow offenders to serve their sentences outside of traditional jail or prison settings.
 These programs include probation, parole, electronic monitoring, halfway houses, and community service.
 The goal is to rehabilitate offenders, reduce recidivism, and promote public safety while allowing individuals to remain connected to their communities and families.
 Community corrections also help alleviate overcrowding in correctional facilities and reduce costs for the criminal justice system.

-What are the key skills and qualifications needed to thrive in Community Corrections, and why are they important?
+What are the key skills and qualifications needed to thrive in community corrections, and why are they important?

 To thrive in Community Corrections, you need a background in criminal justice or social work, strong case management abilities, and knowledge of legal and correctional procedures.
 Familiarity with risk assessment tools, offender management software, and state certification (where required) is highly beneficial.
 Excellent interpersonal skills, cultural competence, and conflict resolution abilities help build trust and effectively support offender rehabilitation.
 These skills and qualities are essential to ensure public safety, facilitate successful reintegration, and maintain compliance with legal and ethical standards.